 There are few things more powerful to our human minds than symbols and imagery.
 Does baptism in a lake save you?
 No. We are saved by faith in Jesus.
 But it is a public declaration to yourself and others that you have willingly made your choice.
 It is a public declaration to a group of people that you plan to walk with Jesus, follow him and work to leave your sinful life behind.

 Jesus does not need us to be dipped in water in front of a group of people to save us.
 But we humans often do need this experience.
-It may be a symbol but there are fewer more powerful things in this world than a symbol.
+It may be a symbol but there are fewer things more powerful than a symbol.
 If you are not willing to make the commitment to be baptized with family and friends then you are telling Jesus I am not willing to publicly claim you.
 How is that faith?
 If you are not willing to get baptized I question our salvation.